Chŏn Uch'i

-Stories about his life
+Stories about his historical centurys and legend life

 According to the Complete Works from Azure Residence by Yi Deok-moo, when Chŏn was very young, he went to a mountain temple to study in solitude.
 One day, the rice wine which was brewed at the temple vanished.
 The monks scolded Chŏn, accusing him of drinking it.
 Chŏn was aggrieved and upset, so he decided to hunt down the true culprit.
 He waited beside the wine jugs until twilight.
 At dusk, a nine-tailed fox came out from the forest and drank the wine until she was drunk.
 Chŏn jumped out and tied her up with some rope.
 The fox offered him her grimoire if he would release her.
 Chŏn accepted that and became a sorcerer through studying the fox's grimoire.

 In another version of the story from one the Ilsamungo-version of the Chŏn Uch'i chŏn, young Chŏn and a fox (who was shaped like a woman) loved each other.
 One day while they kissed each other, the fox's magical marble went into Chŏn's mouth, and he swallowed it.
 Then she, abashed, ran away and he absorbed the marble's power, becoming a sorcerer.

 According to the Unofficial History of the East Land, one day between 1522 and 1566, Yi Kil's farm (which is in today's Bupyeong District) was suffering from an epidemic, and Yi's serfs and neighbors were ill in bed.
 Then Chŏn visited Yi and expelled a disease.